 There are also laws to consider depending on which state you live in as well as out-of-country adoption rules.
-An adoption professional is the best person to speak to in order to gain insight into your rights and the laws that protect all parties involved in an adoption.
+An adoption professional is the best person to speak to gain insight into your rights and the laws that protect all parties involved in an adoption.

 As far as options go, there are a few ways an adoption can happen.
 There are open adoptions, closed adoptions, and even semi-open adoptions.
 The choice is yours on how you wish to proceed with an adoption.

-An open adoption is a way for the child and birth parents to still have a chance at building a relationship.
+Open adoption is a way for the child and births parents to still have a chance at building a relationship.
 Additionally, an open adoption helps the child to become more secure in herself as she grows older.
-This gives the child the opportunity to learn who she is in terms of DNA and about her biological background.
+This allows the child to learn who she is in terms of DNA and about her biological background.

 Many people consider an open adoption because it gives them a chance to continue to be in their birth child’s life, even though they are not the ones making the choices and decisions about how the child is raised.
 Being able to watch your child grow and know you made a good decision for him or her is all the reassurance some people need.

-Additionally, an open adoption can help the adoptive parents in raising the child.
-They are able to understand the child on a deeper level based on a relationship that forms with the birth parents.
+Additionally, open adoption can help the adoptive parents in raising the child.
+They can understand the child on a deeper level based on a relationship that forms with the birth parents.
 They are also able to help the child understand the circumstances surrounding his or her adoption.